 FESCO container fleet now exceeds 100 thousand TEU

-The fleet of containers of FESCO Transportation Group for the first time exceeds 100 thousand TEU, FESCO says in its press release.
+The fleet of containers of FESCO Transportation Group for the first time exceeds 100 thousand TEU, according to the company's release.

 As of December 21, 2021 there are 109 thousand TEU managed by FESCO.